 Frenchman’s Beach faces due east, receiving little protection from the prevailing south-east waves.
-The beach is 500m long and is backed by steep, densely vegetated bluffs, access to the beach is either around Dune Rocks from Deadmans Beach, or down a signed steep walking track from the main road.
+The beach is 500m long and is backed by steep, densely vegetated bluffs, access to the beach is either around Dune Rocks from Deadmans Beach or down a signed steep walking track from the main road.
 The beach receives waves averaging between 1 and 1.5m, which maintain an inner bar usually cut by two rips, including a permanent rip against Dune Rocks.

 In the late 19th Century, four men sailed west from the French-speaking South Pacific islands.
 They landed on this beach, which was named after them.
-The four men, Jack Newfong, John Lifu, George Fenoch and Richard Martin, were taken to the Myora/Moongalba Mission, where they ended up settling.
+The four men, Jack Newfong, John Lifu, George Fenoch, and Richard Martin, were taken to the Myora/Moongalba Mission, where they ended up settling.
 Descendants of these four men still live on North Stradbroke Island.

-CAUTION: beach is rip-dominated and hazardous.
+CAUTION: the beach is rip-dominated and hazardous.

 Can have good beach breaks over the bars when southerlies are blowing offshore.

 Popular fishing location owing to the rips and rocks.
 CAUTION: rock fishers should use care.